hashicorp/terraform-provider-aws/website/docs/r/cloudfront_response_headers_policy.html.markdown

 layout: "aws"
 page_title: "AWS: aws_cloudfront_response_headers_policy"
 description: |-
+  Provides a CloudFront response headers policy resource.
+---

+# Resource: aws_cloudfront_response_headers_policy

-A response headers policy.
+Provides a CloudFront response headers policy resource.
 A response headers policy contains information about a set of HTTP response headers and their values.
 After you create a response headers policy, you can use its ID to attach it to one or more cache behaviors in a CloudFront distribution.
 When it’s attached to a cache behavior, CloudFront adds the headers in the policy to every response that it sends for requests that match the cache behavior.
----

-# Resource: aws_cloudfront_response_headers_policy

 ## Example Usage